Robin Tewes: Life and career

 Robin Tewes was born and raised in the working-class Richmond Hill, Queens neighborhood.
 She was interested in art from an early age and attended the High School of Art and Design in Manhattan, majoring in cartooning.
 After working and traveling, she attended Hunter College in New York City (BFA, 1978), where her key influences were narrative, representational artists such as Frida Kahlo and Edward Hopper, as well as the Surrealists.

-After graduating, Tewes became involved with a group of young artists living and working in the poor-to-working class Lower East Side neighborhood.
+After graduating, Tewes became involved with a group of young artists living and working on the poor-to-working class Lower East Side.
 Together, they founded the P.S.
 122 Painting Association in 1979 and began renting classrooms in the abandoned P.S.
 122 school, which they converted into studio spaces.
 That association, in existence today, evolved into the future Performance Space New York.
-During that time, Tewes also co-founded the artists collective, Fifth Street Gallery, one of the first in the Lower East Side.
+During that time, Tewes also co-founded the artists collective, Fifth Street Gallery, one of the first on the Lower East Side.

 Tewes began publicly exhibiting in 1978.
 In 1980, she was chosen for a show of young American painters in Caracas, Venezuela, and later for shows at the Grace Borgenicht and Stefanotti galleries, Weatherspoon Art Museum, and Whitney Museum, eventually earning her first major solo show at Josef Gallery (1983).
 In 1984, New York Times critic William Zimmer noted her "growing New York art world reputation."
 The attention brought solo exhibitions at the Bill Mayne and John Weber galleries (New York City), Faggionato Fine Arts (London), Art in General, and Rutgers University in the 1990s, and In the 2000s, at Adam Baumgold (New York City), Headbones (Canada), Queens College, Pace University, and Texas A&M University.

 Tewes earned her MST in Visual Arts from Pace University in 2012.
 She has taught at colleges and universities around New York City since 1996, including Parsons School of Design, the Bard College Graduate Program, Hunter College, and Pace University (2005–2017).
 She is currently teaching at Buckley School in Manhattan, where she has taught since 2015.
 Tewes has a son, Dylan Marcus, who is a sound technology director in New York City.